A Functional Medicine Guide To Lyme Disease: Symptoms, Natural Remedies + What Your Doctor Isn’t Telling You

 Lyme disease is no joke.
 It has spread rapidly across the country in recent years due to the rise in tick populations around the country.
-In fact, Lyme disease is the most common tickborne infectious disease in the U.S., according to the National Institutes of Health.
+In fact, according to the National Institutes of Health, incidences of Lyme disease have surged by 320 percent (1) since the ’90s.
+The CDC even suggests (2) that the number of Lyme disease cases may be 10 times higher than the officially reported number, with an estimated 300,000 incidences each year in America.

-It’s a bacterial infection: the Borrelia burgdorferi bacteria is transmitted to humans when they’re bitten by an infected tick.
+Lyme Disease is a bacterial infection caused by transmission of the Borrelia burgdorferi bacteria when humans are bitten by an infected tick.
 These parasites are often so tiny that most people don’t see them or even notice the bite.
 Depending on where you live it could be:

 - An infected blacklegged tick or deer tick, in the northeastern and central U.S.